Valerie Smith, PgDip, MBACP

 Counselling offers a really helpful space to make sense of these difficulties and to adapt to these changes in a way which leaves you feeling in control of the experience, rather than at the mercy of it.

 Fees are £50 per 60 minute session regardless of method.

 I offer face-to-face counselling to adults Tuesdays daytime. * Due to the pandemic, I am currently working online or via telephone only.

 Cockenzie Business Centre is a multi-use building with discrete access.
 Free parking available.
 It is on the Lothian Buses 26 and First Bus 129 route from Edinburgh.

-Having undertaken additional, specialist telephone counselling training, I have adapted my counselling practice to the telephone, to ensure that you feel as supported as you would with me in the therapy room.
+'Remote' counselling can be highly therapeutic.
+Having undertaken additional, specialist online and telephone counselling training, I have adapted my counselling practice to these remote methods, to ensure that you feel as supported as you would with me in the therapy room.

-In my experience, people get used to working via phone by the end of the first session.
+In my experience, people get used to working via phone or online by the end of the first session.
 Indeed, some people find exploring thoughts and feelings easier without being seen by the counsellor.
-Telephone counselling also has the advantage that you can do it from your own home, provided you have private, uninterrupted space.